arshad-yaseen/ts-import-resolver/README.md

   tsconfig: Record<string, unknown> | null | undefined;

   /**
-   * The root directory of the project
+   * The custom root of the project
    */
-  rootDir: string;
+  cwd: string;
 }
 ```